A finite volume scheme for nonlinear degenerate parabolic equations: Introduction

-A large variety of numerical methods have been proposed for the discretization of nonlinear degenerate parabolic equations: piecewise linear finite elements \cite{Barrett1997,Ebmeyer1998,Jager1991,Nochetto2000,Nochetto1988}, cell-centered finite volume schemes \cite{Eymard2000,Eymard2002,Filbet2006}, vertex-centered finite volume schemes \cite{Ohlberger2001}, finite difference methods \cite{Karlsen2002}, mixed finite element methods \cite{Arbogast1996}, local discontinuous Galerkin finite element methods \cite{Zhang2009}, combined finite volume-finite element approach \cite{Eymard2006a}.
+\paragraph*{}A large variety of numerical methods have been proposed for the discretization of nonlinear degenerate parabolic equations: piecewise linear finite elements \cite{Barrett1997,Ebmeyer1998,Jager1991,Nochetto2000,Nochetto1988}, cell-centered finite volume schemes \cite{Eymard2000,Eymard2002}, vertex-centered finite volume schemes \cite{Ohlberger2001}, finite difference methods \cite{Karlsen2002}, mixed finite element methods \cite{Arbogast1996}, local discontinuous Galerkin finite element methods \cite{Zhang2009}, combined finite volume-finite element approach \cite{Eymard2006a}.
 Schemes based on discrete BGK models have been proposed in \cite{Aregba-Driollet2004}, as well as characteristics-based methods considered in \cite{Chen2003,Kavcur2002}.
 Other approaches are either based on a suitable splitting technique \cite{Evje1999}, or based on the maximum principle and on perturbation and regularization \cite{Pop2002}.
 Also high order schemes have been developed in \cite{Cavalli2007,Liu2011,Kurganov2000}, which is a crucial step getting an accurate approximation of the transient solution. \\ In this paper our aim is to construct a second-order finite volume scheme preserving steady-states in order to obtain a satisfying long-time behavior for numerical solutions.
-Indeed, it has been observed in \cite{Chatard2011} that numerical schemes based on the preservation of steady states for degenerate parabolic problems offer a very accurate behavior of the exact solution as time goes to infinity.
+Indeed, it has been observed in \cite{Bessemoulin-Chatard} that numerical schemes based on the preservation of steady states for degenerate parabolic problems offer a very accurate behavior of the approximate solution as time goes to infinity.
 To our knowledge, only few papers investigate this large-time asymptotic of numerical solutions.
 L. Gosse and G. Toscani proposed in \cite{Gosse2006} a scheme based on a formulation using the pseudo-inverse of the density's repartition function for porous media equation and fast-diffusion equation, and analysed the long-time behavior of approximate solutions.
-C. Chainais-Hillairet and F. Filbet studied in \cite{Chainais-Hillairet2007} a finite volume discretization for nonlinear drift-diffusion system and proved that the numerical solution converges to a steady-state when time goes to infinity and F. Filbet analysed the long-time behavior of approximate solution for a king of reaction-diffusion model \cite{Filbet2008}.
+C. Chainais-Hillairet and F. Filbet studied in \cite{Chainais-Hillairet2007} a finite volume discretization for nonlinear drift-diffusion system and proved that the numerical solution converges to a steady-state when time goes to infinity.
 In \cite{Burger2010}, M. Burger, J. A. Carrillo and M. T. Wolfram proposed a mixed finite element method for nonlinear diffusion equations and proved convergence towards the steady-state in case of a nonlinear Fokker-Planck equation with uniformly convex potential.
-Here we propose a general way for designing a scheme preserving steady-states and entropy decay for numerous equations which can be written like (\ref{eqgene}).
+Here we propose a general way for designing a high-order scheme for nonlinear degenerate parabolic equations \eqref{eqgene} admitting an entropy functional.
+This scheme preserves steady-states and entropy decay like those proposed in \cite{Bessemoulin-Chatard,Chainais-Hillairet2007,Gosse2006}.
+Moreover, it appears that a loss of accuracy can happen when the problem degenerates, causing a deterioration of the long-time behavior of the approximate solution.
+Our new scheme tackles this issue since it remains second-order accurate in space both in degenerate and non-degenerate regimes.